Lehigh Valley Railroad: 20th century

 In 1944, the LVRR's gross revenues came close to $100,000,000 which was a milestone for the railroad.

+In 1945, the first Lehigh Valley Railroad mainline diesels arrived in the form of EMD FT locomotives.
+Dieselisation did not take long, as by 1948 ALCO PA locomotives had replaced steam on all passenger trains.
+September 14, 1951 marked the last day of steam on the Lehigh Valley Railroad, as Mikado 432 dropped her fire in Delano, Pennsylvania.
+No steam locomotives owned by the Lehigh Valley survived into preservation.

 In the 1950s, the passage of the Federal-Aid Highway Act in 1956, better known as the Interstate Highway Act, and the opening of the Saint Lawrence Seaway in 1959, proved harmful to Lehigh Valley Railroad and the rest of the nation's rail industry.
 Interstate highways helped the trucking industry offer door-to-door service, and the St. Lawrence Seaway allowed grain shipments to bypass the railways and go directly to overseas markets.
 By the 1960s, railroads in the eastern U.S. were struggling to survive.
 The Pennsylvania Railroad in 1962 requested ICC authorization to acquire complete control of the LVRR through a swap of PRR stock for LVRR and elimination of the voting trust that had been in place since 1941.
 They managed to acquire more than 85% of all outstanding shares, and from that time the LVRR was little more than a division of the PRR.

 Throughout the 1960s, the PRR was in negotiations to merge with the New York Central, and the ICC approved the merger on the condition that they absorb the bankrupt New York, New Haven and Hartford Railroad and the New York, Susquehanna and Western Railroad; only the former was incorporated into the merger.
-Concurrently, the ICC asked the Norfolk and Western (N&W) and Chesapeake and Ohio (C&O) if they were interested in acquiring the LVRR, and if both companies declined, then the PRR and NYC were obliged to absorb the LVRR, as another condition.
+Concurrently, the ICC asked the PRR to offer the LVRR for sale to either the Norfolk and Western (N&W) or the Chesapeake and Ohio (C&O), and if both companies declined, then the PRR and NYC would be obliged to absorb the LVRR, as another condition.